Why US gas prices are at a record, and why they'll stay high for a long time – KION546

 The US economy had record job growth in 2021, and while those gains have slowed, they remain historically strong.
 Demand is getting another boost as the many employees who have been working from home for much of the last two years return to the office.

-The start of the summer travel season on Memorial Day weekend is likely to spark the typical annual increases in demand for gas and jet fuel.
+The start of the summer travel season on Memorial Day weekend likely sparked the typical annual increases in demand for gas and jet fuel.
 US airlines all report very strong bookings for summer travel, even with airfares climbing above pre-pandemic levels.

 “Even before Ukraine, I was expecting to break the record,” Kloza said.
 “Now it’s a question of how much we break the record by.”